Events

 The session will be an overview of BC government paid benefits available to all MSP billing physicians (including service contract, sessional, and fee-for-service).
 Benefits include CRPSP, CME, CMPA, REAP, PDI.
 Discusses how to access or apply for these valuable benefits.

-A general overview of personal insurance; how to prioritize personal insurance depending on practice type and/or family situation.
+Insurance Planning will discuss a general overview of personal insurance; how to prioritize personal insurance depending on practice type and/or family situation.
 Review of Disability Insurance in particular and its importance in a physician’s career.

 _____________________________________________________